Ebola virus cases in the United States: Experimental treatments

-There is as yet no medication or vaccine for Ebola approved by the U.S. Food and Drug Administration (FDA).
+There is as yet no medication for Ebola approved by the U.S. Food and Drug Administration (FDA).
 The director of the US National Institute of Allergy and Infectious Diseases, Dr. Anthony Fauci, has stated that the scientific community is still in the early stages of understanding how infection with the Ebola virus can be treated and prevented.
 There is no cure or specific treatment that is currently approved.
 However, survival is improved by early supportive care with rehydration and symptomatic treatment.
 Treatment is primarily supportive in nature.
 A number of experimental treatments are being considered for use in the context of this outbreak, and are currently or will soon undergo clinical trials.

 In late August 2014, both Kent Brantly and Nancy Writebol became the first people to be given the experimental drug ZMapp.
 They both recovered, but there was no confirmation or proof that the drug was a factor.
 A Spanish priest with Ebola had taken ZMapp but died afterward.
 Up until that time, ZMapp had only been tested on primates and looked promising, causing no serious side effects and protecting the animals from infection.
 The Bill & Melinda Gates Foundation has donated $150,000 to help Amgen increase its production, and the U.S. Department of Health and Human Services has asked a number of centers to also increase production.

 There have been at least two promising treatments for those already infected.
 The first is brincidofovir, an experimental antiviral drug, which was given to Duncan, Mukpo, and Spencer.

 Treatment using a transfusion of plasma from Ebola survivors, a form of "passive immunotherapy", since it contains antibodies able to fight the virus, has been used with apparent success on a number of patients.
 Survivor Kent Brantly donated his blood to Rick Sacra, Ashoka Mukpo and nurse Nina Pham.
 The World Health Organization (WHO) has made it a priority to try the treatment, and has been telling affected countries how to do it.

 Experimental preventive vaccines

 Many Ebola vaccine candidates had been developed in the decade before 2014, but none has yet been approved for clinical use in humans.
 Several promising vaccine candidates have been shown to protect nonhuman primates (usually macaques) against lethal infection, and some are now going through the clinical trial process.

 In late October 2014, Canada planned to ship 800 vials of an experimental vaccine to the WHO in Geneva, the drug having been licensed by NewLink Genetics Corporation, of Iowa.
 British drugmaker GlaxoSmithKline also announced it had expedited research and development of a vaccine, which, if successful, could be available in 2015.
 Although it's still unknown which ones will be approved, WHO hopes to have millions of vaccine doses ready sometime in 2015, and expects that five more experimental vaccines will start being tested in March 2015.

+In December 2019, the first Ebola vaccine was approved. rVSV-ZEBOV, otherwise known as Ervebo, is a vaccine for adults that prevents the Zaire ebolavirus.